 I sit here a day after Christmas pondering the next 364 days until jolly old Santa makes his next appearance.
-Rather that tying myself up in the normal commercialized frenzy of the season, I decided to do something a little different this year.
+Rather than tying myself up in the normal commercialized frenzy of the season, I decided to do something a little different this year.
 I spent some quality time looking for what I could learn from my favorite time of year.
-After several weeks full of craziness, a several days full of food (and cheer) and a whole BUNCH of sappy Christmas movies I’ve developed a different take on old Santa.
-Never really thought about Good Ole Saint Nick as anything other than his normal cheery red robed self, but after really studying his antics in all of those movies I came up with seven critical leadership lessons that the spirit of the old fellow offers us.
+After several weeks full of craziness, several days full of food (and cheer) and a whole BUNCH of sappy Christmas movies I’ve developed a different take on old Santa.
+Never really thought about Good Ole Saint Nick as anything other than his normal cheery red-robed self, but after really studying his antics in all of those movies I came up with seven critical leadership lessons that the spirit of the old fellow offers us.

 Lessons from Santa

-A BIG vision – Santa is a worldwide phenomena.
+A BIG vision – Santa is a worldwide phenomenon.
 Known by children everywhere regardless of religion or background.
 He didn’t get to this status by playing small ball.
 No, Santa started off with a big vision.
 He works every year to make it come true for all of those little boys and little girls, but more importantly he has enlisted the help of millions of people around the world by helping them see the same vision he does, millions of children with millions of smiles.

 Loyalty to those who create success – Santa could not do what he does without his loyal followers.
 There is little chance that he alone could make all of the toys and games needed by himself, even with Christmas magic.
 Saint Nick knows that the accomplishment of his vision lies squarely in the hands of his team hidden deep within the North Pole (and in every home).
 Santa is fiercely loyal to his team and as evidenced by all of the scenes I watched.
 His team (save the one or two misfits that always seem to show up) love what they do and who they do it for (kids).
 They are loyal to Santa because he is loyal to them!